 That’s not to say, however, that the Electric XII hasn’t found its way into some very noteworthy hands, from the beginning right up to today.

 Further, Page has used the guitar both before and since his Zeppelin work.
-He used it in May 1966 to record Jeff Beck solo single “Beck’s Bolero,” and it made its live debut on April 4, 2009, when Page joined Beck and his band onstage at Beck’s Rock and Roll Hall of Fame induction for “Beck’s Bolero” and “Immigrant Song.”
+He used it in May 1966 to record the Jeff Beck solo single “Beck’s Bolero", and it made its live debut on April 4, 2009, when Page joined Beck and his band onstage at Beck’s Rock and Roll Hall of Fame induction for “Beck’s Bolero” and “Immigrant Song".

 Bob Dylan was photographed at the 1965 sessions for Highway 61 Revisited cradling an Electric XII, although it’s unclear if he recorded anything with it.